Sharon's brain scans show leaps in science of comas

 A study published by Monti and colleagues in 2010 in the New England Journal of Medicine (NEJM) was among the first to show how fMRI scans allowed doctors to detect awareness and communicate with patients in a long-term coma.

-“The technology is still very new and we haven’t by any means optimized this kind of work yet,” said Steve Williams, of King’s College London’s centre for neuroimaging sciences.
+“The technology is still very new and we haven’t by any means optimised this kind of work yet,” said Steve Williams, of King’s College London’s centre for neuroimaging sciences.

 “But if you do see something, it must give so much hope.
 And if you can get robust and consistent activation of the brain ... then you can take it a lot further.”